stilt0n/monkey-interpreter-go/evaluator/notes.md

 Now the statements slice of a program will need to be handled differently than the statements slice of a block.

+## Handling errors

+Errors are handled in a similar fashion to return statements.

+Errors, like return statements, need to stop evalution of a series of statements.

+### Stack traces

+This is sort of an aside.
+For Monkey we are not implementing a stack trace.
+But this would be possible if we had attached info about line / column number during lexing.